How to Measure and Train Zone 2, with Jared Berg

 Episode Transcript

-Music.
-Hello and welcome to fast talk your source for the science of endurance performance.
-I’m your host.
-Trevor Connor here with Coach Rob pickles.
-Few episodes ago, we talked with Dr Steven Seiler about how to best perform high intensity interval training.
-And while that work is always challenging, it’s actually fairly easy to execute effectively.
+Hello and welcome to Fast Talk, your source for the science of endurance performance.
+I’m your host, Trevor Connor here with Coach Rob Pickels.
+A few episodes ago, we talked with Dr. Stephen Seiler about how to best perform high intensity interval training and while that work is always challenging, it’s actually fairly easy to execute effectively.
 That’s because we have very detailed definitions of our high end intensities or zones.
-Plus most of us can wrap our heads around a 32nd all out effort, or a steady five minute threshold interval.
-But what about a steady five hour effort?
-As hard as you can go, it’s a lot harder to wrap your head around as you walk out the door.
+Plus, most of us can wrap our heads around a 30 second all out effort, or a steady five minute threshold interval, but what about a steady five hour effort as hard as you can go?
+Thats a lot harder to wrap your head around as you walk out the door.
 What pace of power do you even start at?
-The fact is that 80% of our time should be spent in Zone One and two, but most of the research and our training tools focus on the minutia of our work at or above our anaerobic threshold, the 20% we don’t have a great way to figure out our zone two power or heart rate.
-Even harder is figuring out how to pace and fuel a four hour workout so you stay in your zone two, something that can be far more complex and nuanced in any interval workout, yet this is where many of us get little guidance.
-So joining us today to help explain zone two training is fast talk labs new head exercise physiologist Jared Berg.
-Jared has been testing and advising athletes for years, and one of the greatest values he brings them is in helping them understand and execute their zone one and two training.
-He’ll explain to us how he figures out each athlete’s lower zones, whether we should train at the top end of Zone Two, or if there’s a value in training in Zone One, the physiological gains of zone one and two training and how to best execute a zone two workout.
-Along with Jared, we’ll hear from Coach Kristen Arnold with source endurance and founder of the virtual testing platform inside Sebastian Weber.
+The fact is that 80% of our time should be spent in Zone One and Two, but most of the research and our training tools focus on the minutia of our work at/or above our anaerobic threshold, the 20%.
+We don’t have a great way to figure out our Zone Two power or heart rate.
+Even harder, is figuring out how to pace and fuel a four hour workout, so you stay in your Zone Two, something that can be far more complex and nuanced in any interval workout.
+Yet, this is where many of us get little guidance.
+So joining us today to help explain Zone Two training is Fast Talk Labs’ new Head Exercise Physiologist, Jared Berg.
+Jared has been testing and advising athletes for years and one of the greatest values he brings them is in helping them understand and execute their Zone One and Two training.
+He’ll explain to us how he figures out each athlete’s lower zones, whether we should train at the top end of Zone Two, or if there’s a value in training in Zone One, the physiological gains of Zone One and Two training, and how to best execute a Zone Two workout.
+Along with Jared, we’ll hear from Coach Kristen Arnold with Source Endurance and founder of the virtual testing platform Inside, Sebastian Weber.
 So get ready to go a little slower, and let’s make you fast.
-Well, Jared, welcome to the show.
-We haven’t had you here for a bit.
-I think it was episode 89 was the last time we had you on the show.
-89

 Jared Berg 01:59